J0hn1975/milestone-project-number-one/README.md

 User Centric Milestone One Project

-This is a website based on one of my favourtie bands The Small Faces.
+1. This is a website based on one of my favourtie bands The Small Faces.
-One or two paragraphs providing an overview of your project.

 Essentially, this part is your sales pitch.